 Anyone else out there feel like they’re swimming in student loan debt?
 Of course, because it seems these days every direction you turn there’s another story of how debt is commandeering someone’s future.
+I have heard so many stories of my friends trying to get off their feet after college, applying for Credit Cards for No Credit, taking steps to improve their financial situation, but struggling to get in the green because they have the college debt looming over them.
 I’ve debated writing about this topic for a long time, but it’s part of my story.
 A major part since it dictates when and how much I travel.
 I have loans and when I want to toss in this normal life and become a nomad I realize I can’t.
 I need to make enough money to pay those loans off.

 I start to think of a hundred scenarios: